oroinc/documentation/user_guide/magento_channels.rst

     entities from it, subject to you needs.

-Details of the entity records are uploaded into OroCRM in the course of synchronization, can be :ref:`processed <user-guide-magento-entities-actions>` from the OroCRM UI and used to create :ref:`reports <user-guide-reports>` and set up :ref:`related workflows <user-guide-magento-entities-workflows>`.
+Details of the entity records are uploaded into OroCRM in the course of synchronization, can be processed from the OroCRM UI and used to create :ref:`reports <user-guide-reports>` and set up :ref:`related workflows <user-guide-magento-entities-workflows>`.

 Detailed description of the entities is provided in the sections below.